I'm Your Baby Tonight: Background

-In 1987, Houston released her sophomore album, Whitney, which was aimed to give her a more accessible pop audience in contrast to the R&B and love ballad material composed on Houston's self-titled debut (1985).
+In 1987, Whitney Houston released her sophomore album, Whitney, which was aimed to give her a more accessible pop audience in contrast to the R&B and love ballad material composed on Houston's self-titled debut (1985).
 The record made history for Houston as she became the first female artist to debut at number one on the Billboard 200 and produced four consecutive number one singles on the Billboard Hot 100 — a record at a time for a female artist.
 The album also cemented her reputation as a global superstar, with her two albums selling a combined thirty million units by 1989.
 Her successful crossover blend of pop, R&B and gospel helped Houston to break racial barriers on pop radio stations and MTV, which along with the commercial breakthrough of Michael Jackson, led to the music industry enjoying "the best time for crossover artists since the height of disco in the mid-to-late '70s", according to journalist Frank Rizzo in 1987.

 Despite this, however, some black critics began to voice their disapproval of Houston's music, especially with her sophomore release, Whitney, which included the number-one hits "I Wanna Dance with Somebody (Who Loves Me)" and "So Emotional".
 These critics accused the singer of "selling out" by neglecting black musical influences in favor of music intended to appeal to white audiences.
 They also felt that her records lacked the soul of her live performances of the same songs.
 Houston's name was jeered by some in the audience at the Soul Train Music Awards ceremonies of 1988 and 1989 after her name was announced as nominee in several categories.